 A town can be best explored walking!!
 Abhi – I have been reading the same line in all your posts.
 Bring in something new my friend!!
-The reason why I pen down the same line is simply to remind all my readers that justice to exploring the beauty of any place is undone if you haven’t spent some time walking across the streets.
+The reason why I pen down the same line is simply to remind all my readers that justice to exploring the beauty of any place is undone if you haven’t spent some time walking through the streets.

-Foreign tourist meditating infront of Lakshman Jhula
+Foreign tourist meditating in front of Lakshman Jhula

 Rishikesh is divided into two main areas, the less appealing and crowded main town area where you will find the bus stand, railway station, and Triveni Ghat.
 The other area is known as Tapovan which is comparatively peaceful and hence most travelers stay here.
 The two famous suspension bridges in Rishikesh (Ram Jhula and Lakshman Jhula) are located in this area.
 You can take shared rickshaws to reach either side of the town (INR 10).